kyma-project/kyma/docs/knative-eventing-mesh/08-01-configure-kafka-channel.md

 Instead of the default Channel implementation, you can use the Knative-compatible [Kafka Channel](https://github.com/kyma-incubator/knative-kafka).
 To ensure Kafka works properly, you must:

-* Install the `knative-eventing-kafka`  component to deploy the Kafka controller
 * Set up a Kafka cluster using Azure Event Hubs
-* Create a Secret whic the controller uses to communicate with the cluster
+* Create a Secret which the controller uses to communicate with the cluster
+* Install Kyma with the `knative-eventing-kafka` component to deploy the Kafka controller

-**NOTE**: Although Event Hubs and Kafka are nearly identical as concepts, they use different naming convention.
+**NOTE**: Although Event Hubs and Kafka are nearly identical as concepts, they use a different naming convention.
 To avoid confusion, read [this document](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview#kafka-and-event-hub-conceptual-mapping).

-## Prerequisites

-Before Kyma installation, [enable](/root/kyma/#configuration-custom-component-installation) the `knative-eventing-kafka` custom component.

 ## Steps